Quality standard

 Specialist allergy service

 A service consisting of healthcare professionals with the skills and competencies needed to accurately investigate, diagnose, monitor and provide ongoing management of, and patient education about, suspected anaphylaxis.
-The service should be age-appropriate if possible.
-[NICE's guideline on anaphylaxis, recommendation 1.1.9]
+The service should be age appropriate if possible.
+[Adapted from NICE's guideline on anaphylaxis, recommendation 1.1.9]

-Details of local allergy services are available from the British Society for Allergy and Clinical Immunology (BSACI) find a clinic search, including information on services with expertise, in particular, allergies such as food, drug or venom allergies, or from the NHS website allergy service finder.
+Details of local allergy services are available from the BSACI 'find a clinic' search, including information on services with expertise, particularly in food, drug or venom allergies, or from the NHS website allergy service finder.
 [Expert opinion]

 Assessment for venom immunotherapy

-A number of criteria are evaluated before giving venom immunotherapy, to identify whether the treatment is safe and appropriate.
-NICE's technology appraisal guidance on pharmalgen for the treatment of bee and wasp venom allergy and BSACI's guideline on the diagnosis and management of hymenoptera venom allergy provide criteria for assessment for venom immunotherapy.
+A number of criteria are evaluated before giving venom immunotherapy to identify whether the treatment is safe and appropriate.
+Assessment criteria for venom immunotherapy are provided in NICE's technology appraisal guidance on Pharmalgen for the treatment of bee and wasp venom allergy and BSACI's guideline on the diagnosis and management of Hymenoptera venom allergy.
 [Expert opinion]

 Equality and diversity considerations